MrMVPeter/Manim-Projects/README.md

 # Manim-Projects
 Mostly Educational Animations built with manim

-My Quadratic and pathagorean videos are my oldest projects and arnt the most readable fair warning
+Some of the Projects are old and not very readable

+fair warning